CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 See the `file_io` task for an example of this.
 * You can add additional containers to the task by setting `extra_container_definitions` in `deploy/common.yml` or `deploy/<environment>.yml`.
+* To deploy non-python projects, change `Dockerfile-deploy` to have the dependencies needed to build your project (JDK, C++ compiler, etc.).
+Then, if necessary, add a build step to `deploy/deploy.yml` (search for "maven") to see an example.

 ## Contact us